-Chase Sapphire Preferred® Card: New cardholders can receive a sign up bonus of 50,000 points after spending $4,000 in the first 3 months.
-For ongoing rewards, you can earn 2x points on all travel and dining, and 1 point on every other dollar spent.
-The reason Chase Ultimate Rewards are so valuable is because you can transfer them to a number of airline frequent flyer accounts and hotel loyalty programs.
+Chase Sapphire Preferred® Card: New cardholders can earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+For ongoing rewards, you can earn 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
+The reason Chase Ultimate Rewards® are so valuable is because you can transfer them to a number of airline frequent flyer accounts and hotel loyalty programs.
 Having multiple ways you can redeem your points will help ensure you get a great value for them.
 Transfer partners include Southwest Airlines, Marriott Hotels, United Airlines, and many more.

 Capital One® Venture® Rewards Credit Card: This card also comes with a one-time bonus of 40,000 miles once you spend $3,000 on purchases within 3 months of account opening, equal to $400 in travel.
-But with the Capital One Venture, you can redeem your miles on any airline or hotel with no blackout dates for a value of 1¢ per mile.
-For ongoing rewards, cardholders earn a consistent 2 miles per dollar on all purchases, which is a generous rewards rate.
-There is an annual fee of $59, but it’s waived the first year.
+But with the Capital One® Venture® Rewards Credit Card, you can redeem your miles on any airline or hotel with no blackout dates for a value of 1¢ per mile.
+For ongoing rewards, cardholders earn a consistent 2 miles per dollar on every purchase, every day, which is a generous rewards rate.
+There is an annual fee - $0 intro for first year; $59 after that.